0x0217/daily-arXiv-ai-enhanced/README.md

    1. `CATEGORIES`: separate the categories with ",", such as "cs.CL, cs.CV"
    2. `LANGUAGE`: such as "Chinese" or "English"
    3. `MODEL_NAME`: such as "deepseek-chat"
+   4. `INCLUDE_KEYWORDS`: comma-separated keywords to include (e.g., "transformer, attention")
+   5. `EXCLUDE_KEYWORDS`: comma-separated keywords to exclude (e.g., "survey, review")
-   4. `EMAIL`: your email for push to GitHub
+   6. `EMAIL`: your email for push to GitHub
-   5. `NAME`: your name for push to GitHub
+   7. `NAME`: your name for push to GitHub
 7. Go to your-own-repo -> Actions -> arXiv-daily-ai-enhanced
 8. You can manually click **Run workflow** to test if it works well (it may take about one hour).
 By default, this action will automatically run every day.
 You can modify it in `.github/workflows/run.yml`
 9. Set up GitHub pages: Go to your own repo -> Settings -> Pages.
 In `Build and deployment`, set `Source="Deploy from a branch"`, `Branch="main", "/(root)"`.
 Wait for a few minutes, go to https://\<username\>.github.io/daily-arXiv-ai-enhanced/.
 Please see this [issue](https://github.com/dw-dengwei/daily-arXiv-ai-enhanced/issues/14) for more precise instructions.